onap/integration-simulators-nf-simulator-ves-client/README.md

       }
     }

-### Changing simulator configuration
+### Changing ves-client configuration
-Utility of default configuration has been introduced so as to facilitate sending requests. so far only vesServerUrl states default simulator configuration.
+Utility of default configuration has been introduced to facilitate sending requests. so far only vesServerUrl states default ves-client configuration.
-On simulator startup, vesServerUrl is initialized with default value, but must be replaced with correct VES server url by user.
+On ves-client startup, vesServerUrl is initialized with default value, but must be replaced with correct VES server url by user.
-Once vesServerUrl is properly set on simulator, this parameter does not need to be incorporated into every trigger event request.
+Once vesServerUrl is properly set on a ves-client, this parameter does not need to be incorporated into every trigger event request.
 If user does not provide vesServerUrl in trigger request, default value will be used.
-If use does provide vesServerUrl in trigger request, then passed value will be used instead of default one (default value will not be overwritten by provided one).
+If user does provide vesServerUrl in trigger request, then passed value will be used instead of default one (default value will not be overwritten by provided one).

 It is possible to get and update configuration (current target vesServerUrl) using offered REST API - */simulator/config* endpoint is exposed for that.
 To get current configuration *GET* method must be used.